memfault/interrupt/_drafts/advanced-gdb.md

 ### Alternate GDB Interfaces

-Although TUI is nice, I don't know many people who use it.
+Although TUI is nice, I don't know many people who use it and see it more as a gimmick.
 It's great for quick observations and exploration, but I would suggest spending the 15-30 minutes to get something set up that is more powerful and permanent.

-I would suggest looking into using [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) or [Conque-GDB](https://github.com/vim-scripts/Conque-GDB) if you'd like to stick with GDB itself.
+I would suggest looking into using [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) or [Conque-GDB](https://github.com/vim-scripts/Conque-GDB) if you'd like to stick with using GDB itself.

 For a full list of GUI enhancements to GDB, you can check out the list of plugins from my [previous post on GDBundle]({% post_url 2020-04-14-gdbundle-plugin-manager %}#neat-gdb-script-repositories).